flagCommon Core

 Common Questions About Kindergarten Math

-Everything you need to know about helping your child succeed in Kindergarten math
+Everything you need to know about helping your kindergartener succeed in math

 What math skills should my kindergartener learn?

-Kindergarteners learn to count to 100, recognize and write numbers 0-20, add and subtract within 10, identify shapes, and compare measurements.
-StudyPug covers all Common Core standards.
+Kindergarteners learn to count to 100, write numbers 0-20, add and subtract within 10, compare quantities, identify shapes, and measure objects.
+StudyPug covers all these foundational skills.

 Can I track my child's kindergarten math progress?